People

 Graduate Student

 Luke McDonald is a graduate student in the School of Information Sciences at the University of Tennessee, Knoxville.
 He received his undergraduate degree in English from Belmont University and spent a year working on an urban farm as an AmeriCorps member.
-He currently works part-time in a rural public library.
+He previously worked part-time in a rural public library.